Circuit-Overtime/terminal-ascii/CONTRIBUTING.md

 - Ensure that your code is modular and reusable.
 - Avoid introducing breaking changes unless absolutely necessary.

+---

+## Major Attraction
+- If you can create a pipeline for compression using ASCII code, and a decompressor which creates almost a `70-80%` reconstruction of the original image!
+It will be showcased and you will be featured!

 ## Adding New Features
 If you want to add a new feature, consider the following:
 - Does the feature align with the project's goals?